dominicholcomb/Senior-project/README.md

-# Thesis
+# Senior project

-My thesis for my statistics major.
+My senior project for my statistics major.

 An investigation of the relationship between religious belief and social views in the US.